djohnson90017/Azure-Soc/README.md

 ## Architecture After Hardening / Security Controls
 ![Architecture Diagram](https://i.imgur.com/YQNa9Pp.jpg)

+Mini Honeynet Architecture in Azure

-The architecture of the mini honeynet in Azure consists of the following components:
+The mini honeynet in Azure comprises the following components:

-- Virtual Network (VNet)
-- Network Security Group (NSG)
-- Virtual Machines (2 windows, 1 linux)
-- Log Analytics Workspace
-- Azure Key Vault
-- Azure Storage Account
-- Microsoft Sentinel
+Virtual Network (VNet): Provides a secure isolation layer for the honeynet environment.

+Network Security Group (NSG): Enforces granular traffic control rules to restrict unauthorized access to the honeynet.

+Virtual Machines (VMs): Serve as honeypot systems that mimic vulnerable targets to attract and deceive attackers.

+Log Analytics Workspace: Collects and centralizes logs from honeynet components for comprehensive monitoring and analysis.

+Azure Key Vault: Safeguards sensitive credentials and secrets used by the honeynet infrastructure.

+Azure Storage Account: Stores log data and other honeynet artifacts for future reference and investigation.

+Microsoft Sentinel: Provides security intelligence and threat detection capabilities to identify and respond to potential threats.

+BEFORE Metrics

-For the "BEFORE" metrics, all resources were originally deployed, exposed to the internet.
-The Virtual Machines had both their Network Security Groups and built-in firewalls wide open, and all other resources are deployed with public endpoints visible to the Internet; aka, no use for Private Endpoints.
+Initially, all resources were exposed to the internet, allowing unrestricted access from malicious actors.
+The Virtual Machines had both their Network Security Groups and built-in firewalls disabled, and all other resources lacked private endpoints, making them vulnerable to public attacks.

+AFTER Metrics

-For the "AFTER" metrics, Network Security Groups were hardened by blocking ALL traffic with the exception of my admin workstation, and all other resources were protected by their built-in firewalls as well as Private Endpoint
+To enhance security, Network Security Groups were hardened by blocking all incoming traffic except for authorized connections from the administrator's workstation.
+Additionally, all resources were protected by their built-in firewalls and private endpoints, effectively shielding them from unauthorized access.

 ## Attack Maps Before Hardening / Security Controls
 ![NSG Allowed Inbound Malicious Flows](https://i.imgur.com/1qvswSX.png)<br>